This is update #3 in our weekly series of new features and improvements.

 This number assumes your needs match one of our ratings (see how our ratings are calculated, or click next to a rating on a review).
 If you have a different need than one of our official ratings, then what a product is worth to you could be different.
 If so, you will need to use our more advanced tool and create your own rating.

-Since we want to know the maximum price of a product to be recommended, two products with the same score can have two different worth.
+Since we want to know the maximum price of a product to be recommended, two products with the same score can have two different worths.
 For example, in the illustrations above, product 1 and product 2 have the same rating.
 The maximum price of product 1 to be a better value than product 2 is equal to the current price of product 2.
 For product 2, the maximum price to be a better value than product 1 is the current price of product 1.
-Therefore in this case, since the current price of product 2 is higher than product 1, the market value of product 2 is less than product 1.
+Therefore, in this case, since the current price of product 2 is higher than product 1, the market value of product 2 is less than product 1.

-Up until now, we didn't have any indication on the review whether a product was good for its price.
+Up until now, we didn't have any indication on the review of whether a product was good for its price.
 With this number, you will now know how its performance is compared to the competition.
 At the same time, it will answer your questions like how much does a product needs to be discounted to be a good value.

 At first, we are adding this new feature to TV reviews only.
 If you like it, we will add it to headphones too.